 Honesty.

-SUCCESSTo laugh often and much
+To laugh often and much

 to win the respect of intelligent people

-and affection of children; to earn the
+and affection of children;

-appreciation of honest critics and
+of honest critics and

 endure the betrayal of false friends;